-When a course has an unusually large number of handouts, you will be charged a small fee for the materials to offset photocopying costs.
-PAYMENT SCHEDULE This section describes the payment deadlines for tuition and fees.
+This section describes the payment deadlines for tuition and fees.
 From time to time students are unable to settle their account on time.
-We've found the following checklist to be useful to students who are trying to raise money for college: Make sure you are paying your tithe.
+We've found the following checklist to be useful to students who are trying to raise money for college:

+- 1. Make sure you are paying your tithe.
 God has promised to bless you if you are faithful in tithing (cf. Malachi 3:10).
-If you a tithe, you can ask God to bless you financially.
+If you a tithe, you can ask God to bless you financially. - 2.
 Make sure you have completed the college's financial aid application.
-You may qualify for a Oikos scholarship.
+You may qualify for a Oikos scholarship. - 3.
 Look for any assets you may be able to sell.
 Some students find that they can trade in their vehicle for another, or sell unused stereo equipment, in order to raise money for college.
-During the spring term, check to see if you have a tax refund coming.
+During the spring term, check to see if you have a tax refund coming. - 4.
 Contact friends, family, and your church.
-Many people are eager to help our students attend Bible College.
+Many people are eager to help our students attend Bible College. - 5.
 The cost of a college education should be considered an investment rather than a debt.
 Consider borrowing at least some of the money for college.
 Many banks will extend a loan secured by assets such as your vehicle.
 Note: Oikos accepts both MasterCard and Visa.

 If you choose to apply for a deferred payment plan, make sure you have a plan to make your payments.
 While there are ample opportunities for off-campus employment in Oakland or the greater Bay Area, most full-time students should not plan to work more than about 20 hours a week.
 A student who works 20 hours a week at \$9.00 or more can expect to clear about \$2,400-enough to pay for full tuition-during the course of the semester.
-Note: If you are not a U.S. citizen, it is your responsibility to see what work, if any, you may legally perform while in the U.S. Some students will find it necessary to work full-time during the summer, or over holiday breaks, in order to make their payments to the college.
+Note: If you are not a U.S. citizen, it is your responsibility to see what work, if any, you may legally perform while in the U.S.

+Some students will find it necessary to work full-time during the summer, or over holiday breaks, in order to make their payments to the college.
 Many students who are willing to work 60 hours a week during the summer and 20 hours a week during the semesters find that they're able to meet all of their obligations on time, even if they do not receive help from their church, family, or friends.
-UNPAID ACCOUNTS Students who do not maintain current financial accounts with the college will be denied the privilege of classroom attendance beginning five days after the payment is due.
-Absences will be counted until the payment is made in full or until withdrawal is instituted.